 Troubleshooting bonjour devices on LAN

-sudo apt-get install libnet-bonjour-perl
+sudo apt-get uninstall libnet-bonjour-perl

 Bonjour Discovery script source